How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 You can specify who the referral fee is paid to, ensuring referral payments are correctly recorded and preventing disputes.

-Users can manually update the payment status once a referral fee is completed, keeping all real estate referral fee payments organized and preventing any from slipping through the cracks.
+Also, you can manually update the payment status once a referral fee is completed, keeping all real estate referral fee payments organized and preventing any errors.

 Brokers and agents can upload signed referral agreements as part of the transaction record.
 This ensures that the referral fee is documented and aligned with the agreed terms.